|Nutritional Guidelines (per serving)|

-Cover first with plastic and then aluminum foil or a plate (the second cover prevents garlic odors from escaping) and place the bowl in the fridge.
+Cover first with plastic, then aluminum foil or a plate (the second cover prevents the garlic odors from escaping) and place the bowl in the fridge.
 Leave the chicken or turkey to marinate for several hours or overnight.

 When ready to cook, transfer the marinated chicken or turkey to skewers.
-(Note that wooden skewers should be pre-soaked in cold water to avoid scorching).
+The wooden skewers should be pre-soaked in cold water to avoid scorching.

 Preheat your grill or broiler to medium to medium-high heat.
 Do not use high heat or the brochettes will dry out.